jamesscottbrown/Sveltify-plot/README.md

 A POC for auto-converting examples for [SveltePlot](https://www.vis4.net/blog/2024/01/svelteplot/)

+Note that this is incomplete: for example, it doesn't handle transforms like `Plot.stackY`.

 Install dependencies with `npm install`, then run with `node main.mjs`.

 ## Example output